blinkboxbooks/resource-server.scala/README.md

 * Rename the from `*.properties.example` to `*.properties`, to create the following files:
   * ImageScenarios.properties
   * ImageSimulations.properties
-* Set the resource server document root to point to the baldrick test-files directory.
+* Set the resource server document root to point to the `<baldrick root>/performance-test/images/test-files` directory.
 * Run the script `test-files/duplicate.sh' that copies the big-0000.png and epub files 10,000 times.

 To include checking of the content of returned images using MD5 hashes:

 * Edit the ImageScenarios.scala to include or exclude the MD5 response size check (this is commented out by default).

+The setup above describes how to run the performance tests on a set on well known input files.
+You can also run some of the tests against an arbitrary set of test files, such as a selection of images and ePub files from the real system.
+In this case, you have to disable the MD5 checks, and the ePub file tests, as these currently only work with well-known input data.

 ### Running Gatling tests ###